Woodford State Fish and Wildlife Area

 - No more than 4 persons shall occupy a blind at one time, except during statewide Youth Waterfowl Hunting, 5 persons may occupy a blind at one time only if the party is comprised of 2 youth hunters, their non-hunting

-Teal, Early Goose, Late Goose, Conservation Order Light Goose
+Teal, Early Goose, Late Goose, and Conservation Order Light Goose

 - Statewide hours

 - No permanent blinds may be constructed for the sole purpose of teal season.

 - Hunting from a completed blind or staked site is waived during seasons held before the regular duck season or for seasons held after the duck season.

 - Beginning the day after duck season ends, when the check station is not operating, unclaimed blinds shall be allocated on a first-come, first-served basis.